 What causes Dupuytren’s contracture?

-The cause of Dupuytren’s is not fully understood, but there is a well-recognized genetic (hereditary) contribution.
-Often people of Northern European or Scandinavian ancestry are at risk – for this reason it has been called “Viking’s disease.”
+The cause of Dupuytren’s is not fully understood, but there is often a genetic contribution.
+Patients of Northern European or Scandinavian ancestry are at higher risk.
+For this reason it has been called “Viking’s disease.”
 It is rare in people of African and Asian descent.
 It has not been proven to be related to trauma.
-It may be related to diabetes, heavy smoking, and alcohol abuse.
+It may be increased risk in patients with diabetes, heavy smoking, and alcohol abuse.